Society of Air Racing Historians

 (Dave Virant collection)

-#92 Parked behind Cook’s hangar, it’s rudder has been exchanged
+#92 Parked behind Cooks hangar, its rudder has

 Please send comments to Bill Meixner